gcv/appengine-magic/README.md

   Clojure conventions to instantiate entity records, but creating entities destined for entity groups requires using `new*`.
 To put the new entity into a group, use the `:parent` keyword with the parent entity.
-Instantiating an entity does not automatically write it to the datastore.
+Instantiating an entity does not automatically write it to the datastore. `new*` accepts either a vector of slot values or a map of slots.
 - `get-key-object`: this returns the primary Key object of the given entity.
 For a newly-instantiated entity lacking an explicit primary key, this method returns nil.
 Entities properly brought under entity groups using `new*` will